 Michelle is a psychiatrist and psychoanalyst in private practice, the chair of Pastoral Counseling at Yeshivat Chovevei Torah Rabinnical School (YCT) and Associate Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai Hospital in New York City.
 A graduate of Barnard College, NYU School of Medicine and The Columbia University Center for Psychoanalytic Study and Research, Dr. Friedman has been involved in bridging religious life and mental health issues for over 30 years.
 She has spearheaded educational initiatives on a variety of topics, including religious identity, postpartum depression, and sexuality.
 In 1998 Dr. Friedman was invited to develop a pastoral counseling curriculum for YCT in order to prepare Modern Orthodox rabbis to meet the challenges of contemporary community leadership.
 Her recent book, The Art of Jewish Pastoral Counseling: A Guide for All Faiths, co-authored with Dr. Rachel Yehuda and published by Routledge, comes out of her teaching experience and ongoing contact with graduates of YCT and other rabbinical seminaries.
 Michelle lectures and consults for Jewish communities across the US who are grappling with boundary violations or abuses of power.

-Victor is founder and director of Gundersen National Child Protection Training Center.
-In this role, he has trained thousands of child protection professionals from all 50 states, two U.S. Territories and 17 countries on numerous topics pertaining to child abuse investigation, prosecution, and prevention.
+Victor is the Director of Education and Research for the Zero Abuse Project.
+He is also the president of the Academy on Violence and Abuse and Founder of the Gundersen National Child Protection Training Center.
+He previously served as executive director of the National Center for the Prosecution of Child Abuse.
+Victor has trained thousands of child protection professionals from all 50 states, two U.S. Territories and 17 countries on numerous topics pertaining to child abuse investigation, prosecution, and prevention.
 He has been instrumental in implementing 22 state and international forensic interview training programs and dozens of undergraduate and graduate programs on child maltreatment.
 Victor gained national recognition for his work addressing child abuse in small communities as a prosecutor in rural Minnesota.
-He has been named to the President’s Honor Roll of the American Professional Society on the Abuse of Children.
-Victor is regularly asked to consult with legislators around the country regarding policy and reform and has testified in front of the United States Senate.
-Numerous foreign countries, including Saudi Arabia, Russia, and Colombia, have sought his expertise to guide them as they create and implement groundbreaking child protection policies.
+He is the recipient of numerous awards including the Pro Humanitate Award for Child Advocacy from the North American Child Resource Center for Child Welfare and the Heritage Service Award from the National Partnership to End Interpersonal Violence.
+Victor has published numerous peer reviewed journal articles, book chapters, books and other writings pertaining to child abuse and neglect.
+Victor has consulted with public policy makers throughout the country and has testified before the United States Senate Judiciary Committee on reforming child protection education.
+He holds degrees from Winona State University, Hamline University School of Law, and Wartburg Theological Seminary.

 As a Certified Nurse Midwife, Sally has provided maternity care to women in both home and hospital settings, and comprehensive health care to women, children and families in the US and abroad.
 She has been an Adjunct Professor of Midwifery at New York University’s Graduate Program in Midwifery, an advisor to female EMTs at a start-up women’s ambulance corps, “Ezras Nashim” in Boro Park, Brooklyn, and has worked as consultant and educator for Traditional Birth Attendants in Rwanda.
 Currently she studies and teaches Talmud, Bible, and Halakha with young adults in a variety of settings.
 She has founded several community prayer and study initiatives, including an annual Shavuot retreat, and is an active member of her local Hevra Kadisha since 1990.
 Sally earned her BA in Judaic Studies Magna Cum Laude from Brandeis University in 1977 and an MS in Midwifery from Georgetown University in 1982.
 Her combined interests and experience in Jewish education and health make her an invaluable resource to Sacred Spaces.